IPG-Automotive-UK/infofile-utils/README.md

 const infofile = require("@ipguk/infofile-reader-and-writer");

-// get the absolute path to the infofile const infofilePath = C:\infofiles\infofile
+// get the absolute path to the infofile const file = C:\infofiles\infofile

 // set the double values for the keys "SuspF.Spring.l0" and "Body.mass" to 0.351 and 1830.15
-status = infofile.setDouble({infofilePath, keyValues:[{key: SuspF.Spring.l0", value: 0.351}, {key: "Body.mass", value:  1830.15}]});
+status = infofile.setDouble({file, values:[{keys: SuspF.Spring.l0", value: 0.351}, {keys: "Body.mass", value:  1830.15}]});

-// console.log the status, array of objects with the keys "key" and "status" e.g. [{key: "SuspF.Spring.l0", status: 0}, {key: "Body.mass", status: 0}] where status is 0 if successful, -1 if not console.log(status)
+// console.log the status, array of objects with the keys "keys" and "status" e.g. [{keys: "SuspF.Spring.l0", status: 0}, {keys: "Body.mass", status: 0}] where status is 0 if successful, -1 if not console.log(status)
 ```